Planting Daffodil Bulbs And Narcissus Flowers For Sparkling Spring Color

 Color of their petal cups determines daffodil classification, with thirteen different classifications of daffodils based on the size, shape and number of petals and cups.

 The best classic daffodil with yellow flowers is the King Alfred daffodil.
 This variety is very easy and reliable.
 There are hundreds of different Narcissus flowers on the market.
 You can get filled flowers, scented narcissus, orange, cream or white flowers.
-Miniature daffodils are great for planting into container, rockeries or small flower beds.
+Miniature daffodils are great for planting into containers, rockeries or small flower beds.

-Forcing Daffodils - Potted Daffodils
+Forcing Potted Daffodils

 Forcing daffodils is an easy thing to do.
 That way you can enjoy their color a bit earlier and bring a touch of spring into the house.